Data visualization

 What we call data visualization is actually code interpretation behind the scenes.

-So using it, you can also ask your assistant to create React components for you, here's a short example:
+So using it, you can also ask your agent to create React components for you, here's a short example: